 The General Fund is the chief operating fund of the City.
 All activities which are not required to be accounted for in separate funds either by state or local ordinance or by a desire to maintain a matching of revenues and expenditures are accounted for in this fund.
-Revenues exceeded expenditures (not including other financing sources and uses) in the general fund by \$8,937,293.
-Other financing sources and uses include transfers from Water, Wastewater, and Power enterprise funds of \$3.9 million and the RDA of \$317,877.
-A transfer of \$11,895,725 to the capital projects fund was completed during the fiscal year.
-This transfer was made up of \$4 million of local option sales tax, \$1.7 million of sales tax dedicated to transportation projects and \$6.2 million of other revenue dedicated to the support of infrastructure maintenance and improvements.
-Because the local option sales tax has a sunset clause of June 30, 2030, the City considers this revenue as one-time and assigned the majority to infrastructure maintenance and improvements in the Capital Projects Fund.
+Revenues exceeded expenditures (not including other financing sources and uses) in the General Fund by \$11,106,428.
+Other financing sources and uses include transfers from Water, Wastewater, and Power Enterprise Funds of \$3.9 million and the RDA Fund of \$317,900.
+Transfers totaling \$19,506,614 to the Capital Projects Fund were completed during the fiscal year.
+These transfers were made up of \$4.7 million of local option sales tax, \$1.9 million of sales tax dedicated to transportation projects, \$6.5 million from bond proceeds dedicated to transportation projects, and \$6.3 million of other revenue dedicated to the support of infrastructure maintenance and improvements.